Tuesday, 21 January 2020

 After her marriage, Mary continued to write and published some entertaining volumes on her travels on the Continent of Europe from 1815 on.
 She died in 1840, and the popularity of her poetry and her travel writing faded soon after her death.

 Mary and Thomas Boddington had a son and two daughters.
 Their elder daughter, Mary Theresa (1806-1898), was born in London on 13 January 1806.
-She moved to France and at the age of 25 she was married in the British embassy in Paris on 27 April 1831, Jean Ernest Lannes de Montebello (1803-1882), Baron de Montebello.
+She moved to France and at the age of 25 she was married in the British embassy in Paris on 27 April 1831, to Jean Ernest Lannes de Montebello (1803-1882), Baron de Montebello.

 Jean Ernest was born on 20 July 1803 in Lisbon, where his father was Napoleon’s ambassador to Portugal.
 He died on 24 November 1882 in Pau, France, and Mary died there on 15 May 1898.
 There the memories of their side of the family might have died out in the narratives of the Comerford genealogies if I had not decided in some idle moment to explore what had happened to Mary Comerford’s daughter and her descendants.